lklkevin/pear/README.md

 ### **Using the Application**
 1. **Upload a Sample Exam**
    - Select a PDF document to extract questions from.
-Currently, we only support Math problems up to high school level, for examples download the example file [here](https://github.com/csc301-2025-s/project-27-the-avengers/blob/main/app/frontend/public/math_12.pdf)
+Currently, we support math problems up to university-level calculus, for examples check the `/examples` directory.
    - Choose how many questions you would like to generate (between 1-5).
    - Optionally, provide a **title** and **description** for the exam.

 2. **Generate Exam Questions**
    - Click on the generate button and wait for the system to process the exam.
-   - Due to free-tier deployment constraints, you may get an error due to timeout, please try again after logging in if this occurs.
+   - You will get live updates during the exam generation process, do not refresh the tab.
    - Do not refresh the page, this process will take 1-2 minutes depending on the number of questions.

 3. **View Results**